7hacker/fastfunc/README.md

 # fastfunc

-Hosts the fastfunc problems &amp; solutions
+Hosts the fastfunc problems, solutions & extras

 Go to www.fastfunc.com for more information